First Steps

 A special feature is the field “Template”.
 By selecting a template, you can open a workspace that is already filled with content.
 In addition to the standard template, templates from the ABK area (General Professional Qualifications) and the DL Office, for example, are freely available.

-Tip: If you want to learn more about the design and structuring of entries, we recommend the tutorials “Adding material” and “Structuring workspace content”.
+Note: If you want to learn more about the design and structuring of entries, we recommend the tutorials “Adding material” and “Structuring workspace content”.
 In the tutorial “Workspace settings” you will find the most important information for moderators. |